Factor V deficiency

 Signs and tests

-You should receive fresh blood plasma or fresh frozen plasma infusions during a bleeding episode or after surgery.
+You will be given fresh blood plasma or fresh frozen plasma infusions during a bleeding episode or after surgery.
 These treatments will correct the deficiency temporarily.

 The outlook is good with diagnosis and proper treatment.